GoAlexander/sailfishos-wiki/README.md

 # sailfishos-wiki
 It is the small wiki about features of Sailfish OS.
-Cheatsheets are from official Jolla\`s blog.
+- Cheatsheets are from official Jolla\`s blog.
+- Super cool slides are from Sailfish OS Summer School (27-30.07.2016) organised by the Open Mobile Platform in Innopolis city, Russia.

 #####Paths to configs and some data:
 [configs&data](https://github.com/GoAlexander/sailfishos-wiki/blob/master/configs%26data.md)